-The Manipulative Association of Chartered Physiotherapists (MACP), recently renamed the Musculoskeletal Association of Chartered Physiotherapists, is recognised as the UK's specialist manipulative therapy group by the International Federation of Orthopaedic Manipulative Physical Therapists, and has approximately 1100 members.
-The UK statutory Osteopathic Register lists approximately 5300 osteopaths.
-Thus, collectively, there are approximately twice as many osteopaths and manipulating physiotherapists as there are chiropractors currently practising spinal manipulation in the UK.
+The Musculoskeletal Association of Chartered Physiotherapists, is recognised as the UK's specialist manipulative therapy group by the International Federation of Orthopaedic Manipulative Physical Therapists, and has approximately 1200 members.
+The UK statutory Osteopathic Register lists approximately 5500 osteopaths.
+Thus, collectively, there are almost twice as many osteopaths and manipulating physiotherapists as there are chiropractors currently practising spinal manipulation in the UK.